michaeljones/on-commit-messages/README.md

 export EDITOR=nano
 ```

-If you want to play around with options and different editors then you can set it on the command
+If you want to play around with options and different editors then you can set it as part of the
-line itself:
+command itself:

 ```
 GIT_EDITOR=nano git commit